-Earth Excavation for ADA sidewalk ramps - Locations determined by Engineer.
-This material meets the criteria of Article 669.05(a)(1) and shall be managed in accordance to Article 669.05.
-Potential contaminant of concern sampling parameters: VOCs, SVOCs, and Metals.
+• All excavation planned for traffic signal foundation at the intersection of Church Street and Niles Center Road.
+The Engineer has determined this material meets the criteria of and shall be managed in accordance with Article 669.05(a)(5).
+Potential contaminants of concern sampling parameters: VOCs, SVOCs and Metals.